jbristow/chain-hash/README.md

 ## Notes

-* Startup time is very slow, thanks to a combination of the JVM and clojure.
+* Startup time can be very slow, thanks to a combination of the JVM and leiningen spin-up.
     * Most of this can be gotten-rid-of using `java -jar target/uberjar/<project>-<version>-STANDALONE.jar` after a `lein uberjar`
     * GrallVM is also promising, but their static linker doesn't work on DARWIN yet. :(
 * Future enhancements would add better error checking and filepath